 I have discovered that this can happen on what I refer to as the, ‘Pool of Life’, I speak of metaphorical pebbles obviously.
 It happened to me in late 2008, when, completely out of the blue, I received an email from the USA from a LA company called, J. West.
 They were representing Disney Home Entertainment Inc, and were inviting me to take part in the launch of the DVD/Blu-Ray platinum edition of the remastered cartoon film of Pinocchio.
 Yes, they wanted me!

 But it has puzzled me ever since who, somewhere in the world, knew of my one-man-band, toy research and wooden toy making business all in a small shed, here in Kenilworth.
-Exactly, WHO threw that pebble into my personal ‘pool of life’, for the ripples to expand outwards across the Atlantic to the USA?
+Exactly, who threw that pebble into my personal ‘pool of life’, for the ripples to expand outwards across the Atlantic to America?
 I have never found out and probably never will.

 A Change of Career